 Statutory basic ceremony

 There are two types of ceremony to be legally married offered by the registration services.
 The statutory basic ceremony also known as the 2+2 ceremony and the full ceremony.
+The statutory basic ceremony is the option to request if you are wanting a celebrant led ceremony.
+It means that you will have legally contracted the marriage only.
+The personal commitment you will make to one another will take place at your wedding ceremony conducted by a celebrant on your nominated date, time and place.

 Every council/district is different but mostly the basic statutory ceremony is offered on differing days in nominated offices in specified locations.
 This ceremony just includes the legal elements needed to contract a marriage.